-Five Advantages of Newspaper and Magazine Advertising
+Advantages of Newspaper and Magazine Advertising

 Display advertising that uses tactile elements is very effective at converting audiences.

-What Makes Newspaper and Magazine Advertising ideal for targeting hard to reach niches?
+What Makes Newspaper and Magazine Advertising ideal for targeting hard-to-reach niches?

 Print Creates A Multi-Sensory Experience

-By adding tactile elements to your ads that draw the focus in and compel the reader to look and touch is a key way to increase the response rate.
-Studies show that because the ability to physically touch an ad increases the likelihood that a person may purchase as well as an increase in confidence, satisfaction, and reliability.
-Among the key findings were that being able to touch a print ad is able to increase the audience’s belief that a brand is honest by 41%, with also an increase in purchase intent by 24%.
-By adding elements to your ad that convey different textures, shapes, and colors you are able to create a more visually compelling ad that resonates with the viewer.
+Adding tactile elements to your ads that draw the focus in and compel the reader to look and touch.
+This is a key way to increase the response rate.
+Studies show that the ability to touch an ad physically increases the likelihood that a person may purchase it.
+It also increases their level of confidence, satisfaction, and reliability.
+This means that audiences generally find advertising they see in print as being more credible than ads they see elsewhere!